-- The San Diego IRWM Program's RWMG participated in the Regional Board's 2011 Triennial Review Advisory Committee to provide feedback on amendments to the Water Quality Control Plan for the San Diego Basin from an IRWM perspective. - The Regulatory Workgroup Report was completed in 2012 to evaluate potential opportunities for the IRWM Program to collaborate with regulatory agencies (specifically the Regional Board) to achieve mutual water quality protection and management goals, particularly regarding enhancing the scientific and technical basis behind water quality regulations.
-Please refer to Chapter 7, Regional Coordination for more information.
+- The San Diego IRWM Program's RWMG participated in the San Diego Water Board's 2011 and 2014 Triennial Review Advisory Committee to provide feedback on amendments to the Water Quality Control Plan for the San Diego Basin from an IRWM perspective. - The Regulatory Workgroup Report was completed in 2012 to evaluate potential opportunities for the IRWM Program to collaborate with regulatory agencies (specifically the San Diego Water Board) to achieve mutual water quality protection and management goals, particularly regarding enhancing the scientific and technical basis behind water quality regulations.
+Please refer to Chapter 7, Regional Coordination for more information. - Representatives from the San Diego Region Water Quality Control Board provide regulatory and permitting updates pertaining to the San Diego region during RAC meetings. - The San Diego IRWM Program has completed or is in the process of completing 27 of the 40 Implementation Actions described in the 2013 IRWM Plan

-8.4.32 Wastewater Management
+8.4.34 Wastewater Management

 Wastewater Management was added as a RMS by IRWM stakeholders during the development of the 2013 IRWM Plan.
 Wastewater Management includes those activities that consider wastewater flows as a water resource, and therefore involves active and comprehensive management of wastewater as part of the Region's water supply.
-Specific actions that fall under this RMS include: improving wastewater treatment, maximizing wastewater reuse by managing wastewater as a regional resource, managing discharges, improving the collection system, improving efficiency, and any other aspect of wastewater management that would provide benefits or reduce costs to the

-Region.
-The Wastewater Management RMS can contributes to Objective A (integrated solutions), Objective E (diverse mix of water resources), Objective F (reliable water infrastructure), and Objective H (pollution reduction).
+Specific actions that fall under this RMS include: improving wastewater treatment, maximizing wastewater reuse by managing wastewater as a regional resource, managing discharges, improving the collection system, improving efficiency, and any other aspect of wastewater management that would provide benefits or reduce costs to the Region.
+The Wastewater Management RMS can contribute to Objective A (integrated solutions), Objective E (diverse mix of water resources), Objective F (reliable water infrastructure), and Objective H (pollution reduction).